4. Commonly Used Classes in the Java

 The search method receives all the parameters it needs to call the binarySearch method:

-// Found?
+// found?

-System.out.println(friend + " is " + friends[position].getAge() + " years old");
+System.out.println(ami + " a " + amis[position].getAge() + " ans");

 }//search